GeoscienceAustralia/terraform-ecs/README.md

 * In every availability zone we are creating a private and a public subnet with a /24 ip address range
   * Public subnet convention is 10.x.0.x and 10.x.1.x etc..
   * Private subnet convention is 10.x.50.x and 10.x.51.x etc..
-* In the public subnet we place a NAT gateway and the LoadBalancer
+* In the public subnet we place a NAT gateway the LoadBalancer is added here for each service we add to the cluster
 * The private subnets are used in the autoscale group which places instances in them
 * We create an ECS cluster where the instances connect to